AJ Park Law Limited, Auckland

 Ken joined AJ Park in 1971 and was a partner until he retired at the end of 2006.
 Ken is now a consultant in our Auckland office.
 Ken specialises in information technology, copyright, and trade secret law.

-Ken developed a practice in computer law in 1978 and in 1989 was counsel for the successful plaintiff in IBM v Computer Imports, New Zealand's first software copyright case to go to trial.
-He was also counsel for Hughes Aircraft Company in the 1994 patent office hearing which resulted in the first pure software patents to be granted in New Zealand.
+Ken developed a practice in computer law in 1978 and in 1989 was counsel for the successful plaintiff in IBM v Computer Imports—New Zealand's first software copyright case to go to trial.
+More recently, he acted for Fisher & Paykel Finance in Fisher & Paykel v.
+Karum, which focused on non-literal software copyright infringement and concluded in the Court of Appeal in 2014.

 In addition to New Zealand litigation, Ken has advised on and managed litigation for New Zealand clients in the United States of America, Germany and the United Kingdom in relation to: